Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Dataset Details

-We evaluate SV-Ensemble on diverse downstream tasks spanning both natural language processing and computer vision, outlined in the following.
-Table~\ref{tab:datasets} furthermore summarizes the key statistics of each dataset.
+We evaluate SV-Ensemble on diverse downstream tasks spanning both natural language processing and computer vision, as outlined in the following.
+Table~\ref{tab:datasets} further summarizes the key statistics of each dataset.

-\paragraph{ARC-Easy}~\citep{clark2018arc} is a question-answering dataset consisting of $\sim$ 5,200 grade-school level science questions from standardized tests.
+\paragraph{ARC-Easy}~\citep{clark2018arc} is a question-answering dataset, consisting of $\sim$ 5,200 grade school-level science questions from standardized tests.
 Each question has four or five answer choices.
-We use the Easy subset which contains questions answerable with simple retrieval or reasoning.
+We use the Easy subset, which contains questions answerable with simple retrieval or reasoning.
 An example question is \emph{Which change in the state of water particles causes the particles to become arranged in a fixed position?} with the following answer choices: 1. \emph{boiling} 2. \emph{melting} 3. \emph{freezing} (correct) and 4. \emph{evaporating}.

-\paragraph{SST-2} The Stanford Sentiment Treebank~\citep{socher2013sst} is a binary sentiment classification benchmark derived from movie reviews, commonly used to evaluate sentence-level sentiment understanding.
+\paragraph{SST-2.} The Stanford Sentiment Treebank~\citep{socher2013sst} is a binary sentiment classification benchmark derived from movie reviews, commonly used to evaluate sentence-level sentiment understanding.
 We report results on the validation set (872 entries) following standard practice, as test labels are not publicly available.

-\paragraph{Flowers102} The Oxford Flowers 102 dataset~\citep{nilsback2008flowers} is a fine-grained classification dataset containing images of 102 flower species commonly found in the United Kingdom.
+\paragraph{Flowers102.} The Oxford Flowers 102 dataset~\citep{nilsback2008flowers} is a fine-grained classification dataset containing images of 102 flower species commonly found in the United Kingdom.
 The dataset exhibits high intra-class variation and fine-grained distinctions between visually similar species.
-Overall, the dataset comprises 8,189 images of which 6,149 are used for evaluation.
+In total, the dataset comprises 8,189 images of which 6,149 are used for evaluation.

-\paragraph{CIFAR-100} CIFAR-100~\citep{krizhevsky2009cifar} is a widely-used computer vision dataset containing 60,000 color images of resolution 32$\times$32, across 100 fine-grained object classes grouped into 20 superclasses.
+\paragraph{CIFAR-100}~\citep{krizhevsky2009cifar} is a widely-used computer vision dataset containing 60,000 color images of resolution 32$\times$32, across 100 fine-grained object classes grouped into 20 superclasses.
 The dataset is split into 50,000 training images and 10,000 test images.
 Due to the low native resolution, we resize images to match the input resolution required by the vision backbone.